Here are two statements you probably can’t argue with:

 More Like Bar Equipment Payout

 The more thoughtful your bar equipment layout is, the more money you’ll make and the better your bar profit margin will be.
 Bartenders will work effortlessly.
+Customer service will improve.
 Guests will enjoy being there.
 It will all come together.
-Pair this with some knowledge on how to open a bar and you're on your way to profits.
+Pair this with some knowledge on how to open a bar and you're on your way to profits for your bar business.

 Once your bar’s equipment layout is settled, you can focus on other things.
-Like making sure its shelves and easily-accessible refrigerators are stocked (stocking a bar takes some work) with exactly the right amount of your most profitable drinks.
+Like making sure its shelves and easily accessible refrigerators are stocked (stocking a bar takes some work) with exactly the right amount of your most profitable bar liquor and wine.
 And BinWise Pro can help you do that.

 BinWise Pro’s bar inventory system speeds up manual counting with lightning-fast scanning.
 Managing bar inventory is considerably easier with it.
-Then, it uses that inventory data to help ease the burden of bar manager responsibilities and help owners make the most profitable ordering and sales decisions.
+Then, it uses that bar inventory data to help ease the burden of bar manager responsibilities and help owners and bar management personnel make the most profitable ordering and sales decisions.